Hanni El Khatib: In popular culture

 Hanni El Khatib's music has been used in television commercials for Converse, Captain Morgan, Applebee's, Sky Atlantic, Nike, Nissan, Levi's, T-Mobile and Apple.

-His music was used in the USA Network series Suits, HBO series Hung, Netflix series Grace & Frankie, the Showtime series Californication and United States of Tara, the CBS series Elementary, the BBC series Luther and the feature film For a Good Time, Call....
+His music was used in the USA Network series Suits, HBO series Hung, Netflix series Death By Lightning and Grace & Frankie, the Showtime series Californication and United States of Tara, the CBS series Elementary, the BBC series Luther and the feature film For a Good Time, Call....
 The song "Build.
 Destroy.
 Rebuild." was used in the episode "Charity Case" of the series House.
 His song "Can't Win 'Em All" was used for the controversial Audi ad broadcast during the 2013 Super Bowl.
 "Come Alive" was used in the 2013 horror film Carrie.
 "Family" was used in NHL 14 and in the episode "Welcome Back, Jim" of the series Gotham (2015).
+His song “Gonna Die Alone” was also used in the 2023 Netflix series “Fubar” starring Arnold Schwarzenegger.

 Hanni El Khatib played himself as the DJ of Innovative Leisure Radio in Forza Horizon 2.
 Three of his songs also played on the station: "Head In the Dirt", "Family", and "Pay No Mind".

 The song "Save Me" was also featured on the NBC show The Blacklist, season 2, episode 19: "Leonard Caul" on April 23, 2015.

 "Gonna Die Alone" was featured in the closing credits for the first-season finale of the television series Loudermilk.

+The song "Alive" was featured in the 2024 movie Tarot.